France on Friday

 The book is magnificent, and one which I will be buying to add to my own travel library.
 What a travel companion Stevenson makes!

 See some pictures of the country side at the Walkopedia magazine site.
-For more information on the Robert Louis Stevenson trail in France, in French with English language downloads available, another site, lists guest houses and other information.
+For more information on the Robert Louis Stevenson trail in France, (in French with English language downloads available), www.gr70-stevenson.com lists guest houses and other information.
 All of the photographs here come from Flikr and are licensed under Creative Commons.
-Click on the photo to learn more about the photographer.